 Interested students are required to apply to The Developing Child Summer Minor or Certificate and Intent to Declare Minor and to be admitted before enrolling for courses.
-Please apply by January 25th.
+Due to the cohort being limited to 30 students, please apply early.
 Students will be notified prior to course enrollment:

 February 4: UC Berkeley Students